nasiroddin-khatib/webhook-project/README.md

-# 🚀 Jenkins CI Pipeline with Maven and Spring Boot
+# 🚀 Jenkins Webhook CI Pipeline with Maven and Spring Boot

 ---

 ## 📌 Project Overview

-This project demonstrates a **Continuous Integration (CI) pipeline using Jenkins integrated with GitHub**.
+This project demonstrates a **Continuous Integration (CI) pipeline using Jenkins integrated with GitHub Webhooks**.

 The application used in this pipeline is a simple **Spring Boot Employee API built with Maven**.
-Jenkins automatically reads the **Jenkinsfile from the GitHub repository** and executes the pipeline to build and package the application.
+Jenkins reads the **Jenkinsfile from the GitHub repository** and automatically executes the pipeline whenever code is pushed to the repository.

+Using **GitHub Webhooks**, the pipeline runs **automatically without manual intervention**, enabling real-time Continuous Integration.

 This project showcases how modern DevOps workflows automate the following processes:

 - Pulling source code from GitHub
+- Triggering Jenkins pipeline automatically using **GitHub Webhook**
 - Building the application using Maven
 - Running automated tests
-- Packaging the application as an executable JAR artifact
+- Packaging the application as an executable **JAR artifact**

-It demonstrates a practical **CI pipeline workflow used in real DevOps environments**.
+It demonstrates a practical **automated CI pipeline workflow used in real DevOps environments**.

 ---